Leading the transition to a more resilient, equitable, and sustainable world.

 We believe that the world is experiencing the confluence of crisis in four interrelated systems — energy, ecology, economy, and equity — which we call E4.
 These crises can be summarized as:

 - The age of extreme energy.
 Declines in the amount of affordable energy available to society mean far higher environmental, economic, and social costs.

 - Overshoot abounds.
 Across the board—food, population, water, biodiversity, climate change, etc.—we are hitting biophysical limits.

 - The end of growth.
 As a result of the limits within and outside the economic system, we are experiencing the end of economic growth as we’ve known it.

 - Increasing inequality.Rising domestic and global inequality could lead to tremendous socio-political unrest (and ultimately economic and environmental disaster), as an growing population struggles to share diminishing economic and natural resources.

-Post Carbon Institute provides individuals and communities with the resources needed to understand and respond to the interrelated economic, energy, and ecological crises of the 21st century.
+Post Carbon Institute provides individuals and communities with the resources needed to understand and respond to the interrelated ecological, economic, energy, and equity crises of the 21st century.
 We help build resilience to withstand these crises, and support social and cultural change to make society more ready to take decisive and appropriate action.
 Specifically, we:

 - Grow collective understanding of our energy reality, and the need for both conservation and appropriate, community-centric renewable energy.